httpie/cli/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**

 - [ ] Bug can be reproduced
-- [ ] Bug hasn't been reported before
+- [ ] I've searched the issues and found nothing
 - [ ] Bug is in the latest version of HTTPie

 ___